Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Modelling Framework: Approaches and Metrics to Characterise Network Flexibility

 \subsection{Network Flexibility as a Cooperative Game among Flexible Units}

-The flexibility of a distribution network with multiple flexible units has an inherent combinatorial nature: some flexible power requests can be ensured by any of the available flexible units, whereas other requests require different combinations of units (or even all the units) to be activated.
+The flexibility of a distribution network with multiple flexible units has an inherent combinatorial nature: some flexible power requests can be provided by any of the available flexible units, whereas other requests require different combinations of units (or even all the units) to be activated.
+Units with higher potential contributions to a flexibility request are more critical for the operation of the DSO, and it can be argued that these units should receive additional availability payments for ensuring the security of flexibility services.
 Therefore, a comprehensive analysis of network flexibility should account for possible combinations of units and their contributions to the flexible power provision.
 Such an analysis can be performed using the well-established tools from Cooperative Game Theory.
-This section introduces the main game-theoretic concepts that can be used for tracing, ranking, and pricing flexibility in distribution networks.
+This section introduces the main game-theoretic concepts that can be used for tracing, ranking, and valuating flexibility in distribution networks.
 A more thorough description of cooperative games and Cooperative Game Theory solution concepts can be found in \cite{Maschler2013,Chalkiadakis2011}.

-Assuming that simultaneous activation of flexible units located in a distribution network brings some value of cooperation, which can be divided and transferred between the units, a cooperative game $(N;v)$ with transferable utility can be defined as follows:\footnote{ Note that the representation of flexible units as players joining coalitions is an abstract notion used to describe the combinatorial problem of joint flexible power provision by multiple units. }
+Assuming that simultaneous activation of flexible units located in a distribution network brings some value of cooperation, which can be divided and transferred between the units, a cooperative game $(N;v)$ with transferable utility can be defined as follows:\footnote{ Note that the representation of flexible units as players joining coalitions is an abstract notion used to describe the combinatorial problem of joint flexible power provision by multiple units.
+That is, units do not take decisions in the formation of coalitions or compete for joining them.
+In this work, cooperative games are used to allocate the values between flexible units and rank them.
+It is not implied that units have to join coalitions during this allocation and ranking process.}

 \begin{itemize} \item $N$ is a finite set of players (flexible units available in the network for flexible power provision).
 A subset of $N$ is called a coalition.
 The largest possible coalition containing all players is called the grand coalition.
 As further demonstrated in this work, the grand coalition provides the greatest amount of available flexible power.
 The collection of all coalitions is denoted by $2^N$. \item $v$ $:$ ${2^N} \rightarrow \mathbb{R}$ is the characteristic function associating each coalition $S$ with a real number $v(S)$, a metric describing the value of a coalition.
 In this work, various metrics will be used to describe the value of coalitions, such as the limits of the aggregated network flexibility, the cost of flexible power provision, and its economic surplus. \end{itemize}